swiftcicd/swift-cicd/README.md

 }
 ```

-If your step makes any changes to the filesystem, it's good practice to implement the `cleanUp` method to revert those changes.
+If your step makes any changes to the system, it's good practice to implement the `cleanUp` method to revert those changes.
 SwiftCI will call your step's `cleanUp` method before it exits and after the workflow finishes, either because of a successful run or an error.
 Steps will be be cleaned up in first-in-last-out order.
+The `cleanUp` method is optional, but again, it's good practice to clean up after your step if it makes any changes to the system.

 ```swift
 struct CreateFile: Step {